AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 * Selling simple, configurable and grouped products
 * No reliance on PHP core price indexer

-Enable new feeds and the catalog adapter, which will disable the price indexer.
+1. Enable new feeds
+1. Install he catalog adapter, which disables the price indexer.

 ### LUMA/headless with unsupported product types